 Categories of Discrimination Seen in the Workplace

-Both federal and state laws prohibit discrimination at work.
-Employees or intended workers can face discrimination if they fall into several different categories.
+Both federal and state laws prohibit workplace discrimination in Bakersfield and elsewhere.
+An attorney from LNN will advise you that employees or intended workers can face discrimination if they fall into several different categories.

 Racial Discrimination